brondum03/RISC-V-Team9/README.md

 **Load-Use Hazard**

-Load requires one extra cycle before their data becomes available.
-If the instruction in ID needs a value being loaded in EX, the hazard unit will stall PC and IF/ID, and insert a bubble into ID/EX
+Load instructions require one extra cycle before their data becomes available.
+If the instruction in ID needs a value being loaded in EX, the hazard unit will stall PC and IF/ID, and insert a bubble into ID/EX.

 **Control Hazard**

 Branches and jumps are resolved in the EX stage.
-If a branch is taken, IF/ID is flushed and PC is updated to the branch target to remove incorrectly fetched instructions on the wrong path.
+If a branch is taken, IF/ID is flushed and PC is updated to the branch target to remove incorrectly fetched instructions from the wrong path.

+**Branch Comparison**

+The ALU supports both signed (`blt`, `bge`) and unsigned (`bltu`, `bgeu`) comparisons.
+Signed comparisons use subtraction with overflow detection, while unsigned comparisons use the `SLTU` operation to correctly handle the full 32-bit unsigned range.

 ### Schematic Diagram
 <p align="left"> <img src="images/pipeline_schematic.jpg" /> </p>